-Liability insurance (provided by Intact in Canada, Liberty Mutual in the US, and Allianz in Germany) are active during each trip where the host is not a commercial rental car company who has declined a Turo protection package and is offering liability insurance directly to their renters.
-Please make sure your registration, your personal insurance card, and the relevant Turo identification card are in the car, accessible to your guest during the trip.
-If there is an incident during a trip, the guest and any third parties should refer to the Turo identification card; the number for claims reporting is located on the back (where you have not chosen to offer your own rental liability insurance directly to guests).
+Liability insurance (provided by Intact in Canada, Liberty Mutual in the US, and Allianz in Germany) is active during each non-Commercial Host trip.
+Please make sure your registration, your personal insurance card, and the relevant Turo incident information card are in the car and accessible to your guest during the trip.
+If there is an incident during a trip, the guest and any third parties should refer to the Turo incident information card; the number for claims reporting is located on the back (where you have not chosen to offer your own rental liability insurance directly to guests).

-If you have chosen to offer your owner commercial rental insurance to your guests, ensure your commercial rental insurance card is in the vehicle and your renters know where it is located.
+If you are a Commercial Host, ensure your commercial rental insurance card is in the vehicle and your guests know where it is located.
 Claims for these trips should be processed exclusively through you own commercial rental insurance provider, not Turo.

-State laws vary; in California, Oregon, and Washington, personal car sharing legislation requires that your Turo identification card be included in the vehicle.
+State laws vary; in California, Oregon, and Washington, personal car sharing legislation requires that your Turo incident information card be included in the vehicle.

 Please note that there are different cards — one for our 49 US states (excluding New York), others for the relevant Canadian province, and an Insurance Certificate for Germany.
 Please ensure that you have the correct card for your location.
 In Canada, you must also print and include the Canada Accident Advice Card.
 German hosts should also print and include an Accident Form.